 The boundaries of the Interstate Gateway overlay district correspond to the boundaries of the Tax Allocation District #1 - I-16/U.S. 301 Interstate Gateway Redevelopment Area, as adopted by the Board of Commissioners and shown on the Official Zoning Map of Bulloch County, and as may be amended from time to time in accordance with the procedures of this Zoning Ordinance.
-The Tax Allocation District #1 - I-16/U.S. 301 Interstate Gateway Redevelopment Area is referred to herein as the "Interstate Gateway Redevelopment Area," and the Redevelopment Plan adopted for the Interstate Gateway Redevelopment Area is referred to as the "Interstate Gateway Redevelopment Plan."
+The Tax Allocation District #1 - I-16/U.S. 301 Interstate Gateway Redevelopment Area is referred to herein as the "Interstate Gateway Redevelopment Area is referred to as the "Interstate Gateway Redevelopment Plan."